barclaysteven/maven-archetype/README.md

 # maven-archetype

-Maven archetype for Java projects.
+Custome Maven archetype for Java Projects using testng